All Episodes

 Sure.

-Biometric links are um a type of evidence that uh General Petraeus has lauded that the United States has invested quite frankly, billions of dollars to develop databases which are uh kept on servers throughout Afghanistan for the combined joint area of operations, and you're able to identify it's a ta it's a tool to use to discern the civilian population from the enemy, and it helps us to target high value targets and to uh make sure that we're not you know exercising any sort of collateral damage.
+Biometric links are a type of evidence that General Petraeus has lauded that the United States has invested, quite frankly, billions of dollars to develop databases which are kept on servers throughout Afghanistan for the combined joint area of operations.

-And here, quite simply, in Clint's case, unlike the thousands of of individuals who have been pardoned, if you have compliance with the rules of engagement and the result was actually the enemy being killed, there can really be no murder, which is really why Clint should be deserving of a pardon.
+And here, quite simply, in Clint's case, unlike the thousands of individuals who have been pardoned, if you have compliance with the rules of engagement and the result was actually the enemy being killed, there can really be no murder, which is really why Clint should be deserving of a pardon.

-Why is the military acting this way and they're not even moving forward with an appeal that you can have?
+Why is the military acting this way, and they're not even moving forward with an appeal that you can have?

-Um the the appellate process is a slow, arduous process, and it's a detailed process.
+The appellate process is a slow, arduous process, and it's a detailed process.

-But the evidence here is unlike evidence we've seen in other cases, because it's DNA evidence, which is ultimately trustworthy and reliable, coupled with rules of engagement compliance, which means there's no crime, no murder.
+But the evidence here is unlike evidence we've seen in other cases because it's DNA evidence, which is ultimately trustworthy and reliable, coupled with rules of engagement compliance, which means there's no crime, no murder.

 Well, let me bring in Congressman Duncan Hunter.